 Going into our senior and junior years of design school, it was exciting to be able to work on a project that had as much cultural and professional significance as Rhizome’s Oldweb.Today internet archive.
-The archive pulled from various historical sources dating as far back as the early 1990s to provide an interactive experience that tried to approximate the experience of using the historical internet.
-This project provided us the opportunity to be able to tackle various design problems in a real-world scenario in a way in which they could be understood and implemented in relation to one another.
-The challenges of this project encompassed everything from general problems such as visual identity and branding to the user experience and interface design.
+The archive pulled from historical sources dating as far back as the early 1990s to provide an interactive experience that approximates the experience of using the historical internet.
+This project provided the opportunity to tackle various design problems in a real-world scenario in a way in which they could be understood and implemented in relation to one another.
+The challenges of this project encompassed everything from visual identity and branding to the user experience and interface design.
 During the course of the project, we spent time moving between groups each of which took a distinct approach to and interpretation of what an internet archive would look like in 2019.

-We ended up with proposing three different visual identity systems and UI/UX scenarios with different code names that are all now under consideration by the design and development team of Rhizome.
+We proposed three different visual identity systems and UI/UX scenarios with different code names that are all now under consideration by the design and development team of Rhizome.
 UI/UX scenarios are either developed on the front end or represented through mock-ups.

-Throughout the process, we had multiple remote online real-time interactions with the Rhizome team, Pat Shiu, Lyndsey Jane Moulds and Mark Beasley and then had to chance to visit them in New Museum for the second presentation of the project.
+Throughout the process, we had multiple remote online real-time interactions with the Rhizome team, Pat Shiu, Lyndsey Jane Moulds and Mark Beasley and then had to chance to visit them at the New Museum for the second presentation of the project.

 Working in the solitaire group we created a multi-surfaced mockup to help create better separation of information.
 This interface was based more on a retro look and used brighter colors to make the experience feel more light and fun.
 Solitaire’s color selection was based off of Rhizomes RGB color palette and other added colors stayed with the same tones.
 We created a new hierarchy for the timeline that better explains how the browsers work and what is the most optimal browser for the site and time you are searching.
 In the early stages, we decided that tabs like “commonly searched sites” and “user guides” would be helpful for people who are new to the site and may not have an idea of what to search first as well as to give a background of the website and help troubleshoot problems.
 The design of the interface of this approach emphasized the efficiency and accuracy of the tools that it provided users over simplicity or seamlessness.
 When designing the user interface, we tried to focus on the chronological flow of user inputs that were required to request a webpage from the archive.